carloshellin/FlashPunk/_posts/2002-01-01-animated-sprites.md

 Create a Spritemap
 --

 The first thing we need to do is create a [Spritemap][5] object for our Entity, similar to how we created an Image before.
-For this example, I’ll be animating this spritesheet:
+For this example, I'll be animating this spritesheet:

 > <img src="/uploads/default/15/c26c6646668e1482.png" width="288" height="64">
 >
 > *2010 © Tyriq Plummer*

-The spritesheet’s total size is 288×64 pixels, but each individual frame is 48×32 pixels, which is what we need to know to create it into a [Spritemap][6] object.
+The spritesheet's total size is 288×64 pixels, but each individual frame is 48×32 pixels, which is what we need to know to create it into a [Spritemap][6] object.
 So in this example, we will create a Player class and embed the PNG first:

 {% highlight actionscript %}
 package